Not sure when I acquired this Airfix 1/72 Spitfire PR XIX kit up. I obviously got it because it fits in the Cold War period.

 Seam line and gaps filled and sanded.
 For small areas I use Vallejo Plastic Putty.

 For larger gaps, such as the wing roots, I use standard yellow-grey milliput.

 Sanding and filling is now completed, a black paint is applied to see if further work is required.

 Canopy masked using Tamiya masking tapes and attached to the kit with PVA glue.

 Kit primed with Halfords grey metal primer paint.
-I was too keen to get the primer on, that I had forgotten to mask the side camera window.
-I then attempted to remove the primer, but pushed the window into the body of the fuselage.
+I was keen to get the primer on, that I had forgotten to mask the side camera window.
+Then when I attempted to remove the primer, I pushed the window into the body of the fuselage.
 I did mask the two underside transparencies, I used Vallejo Liquid Mask.

 With this kit, I decided to have a go at pre-shading.
 Lucky for me,, pre-shading does not have to be very accurate, as my airbrush skills are not up to precise work as yet.